 McQuestern River valley on the road to Keno

 There is not much that can be seen at Elsa.
-The town & mine site are closed to visitors. so we carried onward towards Keno City.
+The town and mine site are closed to visitors so we continued towards Keno City.

 The Keno City Hotel was closed

-This duplex cabin was built by two friends, who wished to stay good friends.
+This duplex cabin was built by two friends who had wished to stay good friends.

 Corp & Ryan Cabins

-The Keno City Mining Museum is one of the nicer buildings in Keno.
+The Keno City Mining Museum is one of the nice buildings in Keno.
 It was also very interesting to visit.
-Lots of old interesting things and some unique displays!
+Lots of history and some unique displays!

 Keno City Mining Museum